thezerobit/serv64/README.md

 # serv64

-A simple BBS-like telnet server.
+A simple BBS-like telnet server that supports XMODEM downloads.

 ## Implementation Notes

 How to write a functional stateful server?

-When a byte is received, call an update function that takes the current state and the byte received and a timestamp and returns some data that instructs the program whether to do nothing (:ignore), update the state (:update), or disconnect (:disconnect) and also whether to send any data back to the client or not.
-This update function is purely functional and therefore easy to fully test with unit tests.
+When some bytes are received, call an update function that takes the current state and the bytes received and a timestamp and returns some data that represents a series of stateful actions including sending data back and changing the state of the server.
+The top-level interpreter executes stateful changes based on these actions, but the stateless, functional servers can be unit tested with ease.

 ## Usage